How to get through the airport faster

 Winding your way through security control is indeed an art form.
 Some things are obvious, but you can make the process more pleasant (and quicker).

 After you pass through security control, take a look at the map of the Helsinki Airport on your Finnair app which will guide you to your departure gate.
 If your flight is departing from the non-Schengen area, you must go through passport control.
-It is a good idea to keep your corona certificates at hand, as they may be checked at any point of your journey.
+It is important to check the travel document requirements for your journey well in advance – that obviously makes passing the check points at the airport smoother.
+Coronavirus related requirements have been lifted in many countries, but normal passport and possible visa requirements apply.